slashingweapon/as-perod/Opus Issyren.md

 * Secret Chest

 =Orbis Maccina=
 The neophyte student will invariably approach the study of the Veil as if it were some kind of colossal spell.
 It is better thought of as a vast machine: it has many separate components, some of them more crucial than others.
 It requires tuning and adjustments to work properly.
-It is for this reason the initiated call the Veil the //Orbis Maccina//, or "The Machine of the World".
+It is for this reason the initiated call the Veil the *Orbis Maccina*, or "The Machine of the World".

 The Maccina exists everywhere, and touches everything, a fact which makes the Maccina a tempting subject of study.
 Magic that can affect the Maccina can conceivably touch anything within its confines, which is the known world.
 The builders not only took advantage of this fact in some astounding ways, but put in place safeguards to prevent abuse.